keiichi-hikita/terraformer/README-ecl.md

 **Note:**

-**You need to set environment variables which are used by ECL provider'S authorization prior to execute above.**
+**You need to set environment variables which are used by ECL provider's authorization(like OS_AUTH_URL ...) prior to execute above.**

 List of supported ECL resources: